samoylenkodmitry/compose-rs-proposal/ROADMAP.md

 Phase 4 — Modifier.Node chain (persistent chain, per-phase traversal)
 Context and why
-- Compose’s modifier chain is persistent and node-based.
+- Compose's modifier chain is persistent and node-based.
 This enables efficient traversal for layout, draw, input, and semantics.
-The current Vec-based approach won’t scale.
+The current Vec-based approach won't scale.

 Deliverables
 - Modifier as a persistent chain (cons-list). then is O(1), preserves order.